jourquin/JResourcesMonitor/README.md

 The code is inspired from Apache Batik's "MemoryMonitor", but is rewritten in order not to rely on any external library.

-Java 7 or later is needed
+Java 7 or later is needed.